Aruni20p/BrandMate/README.md

 # BrandMate
-Technical Diagrammatic Explanation of LangGraph in BrandMate
+# Technical Diagrammatic Explanation of LangGraph in BrandMate

-May 25, 2025
-Abstract
+# Abstract
 This document provides a technical diagrammatic explanation of the BrandMate workflow implemented using LangGraph.
 The diagram illustrates the flow of the BrandMateState through a directed acyclic graph (DAG), with nodes representing agent functions and edges defining execution order.
 Key LangGraph operations such as add_node, add_edge, set_entry_point, compile, and invoke are highlighted to show how the workflow is constructed and executed.

-1 Overview
+# 1 Overview
 The BrandMate workflow uses LangGraph to orchestrate a sequence of agents that transform a user input into a LinkedIn post with engagement metrics and reinforcement learning feedback.
 The BrandMateState dictionary serves as a shared state, passed through each node (agent function) in a directed acyclic graph (DAG).
 LangGraph’s core methods (add_node, add_edge, set_entry_point, compile, and invoke) define and execute the workflow.

-2 State Evolution
+# 2 State Evolution
 The BrandMateState evolves as it passes through each node.
 The table below lists the keys added or updated by each agent:
 Table 1: BrandMateState Keys by Node